Pokkiri Raja (1982 film): Plot

-Ramesh is the manager of the office of Paranthaman, an industrialist.
-Paranthaman strongly suspects his relatives to be looting him.
-Ramesh finds the culprit and keeps a tight leash on everything happening in the office, thereby earning the wrath of the industrialist's relatives.
-Ramesh and Vanaja (Paranthaman's daughter) initially find themselves at loggerheads, but eventually fall in love with each other.
+Ramesh is the manager at the office of Paranthaman, an industrialist.
+Paranthaman strongly suspects his relatives to be stealing from him.
+Ramesh finds the culprit and keeps a tight leash on everything happening at the office, thereby earning the wrath of the industrialist's relatives Venkatachalam and Chandran.
+Ramesh and Vanaja (Paranthaman's daughter) initially find themselves at loggerheads, but eventually fall in love.
 Paranthaman is happy about this development until he sees Ramesh cheating on his daughter.
 He fires Ramesh the very same day.

 Paranthaman is murdered and Vanaja also sees Ramesh in her house that same night.
 Ramesh is dragged to court and, based on Vanaja's testimony, declared guilty and arrested, though he realises she was threatened into committing perjury.
 A month into prison, Ramesh meets Raja, a soon-to-be-released convict who looks exactly like him.
-Raja is a petty thief who had been arrested for breaking into Paranthaman's house, and was mistaken by Vanaja to be Ramesh.
+Raja is a petty thief who had been arrested for breaking into Paranthaman's house, and was misidentified by Vanaja as Ramesh.
 Together, Ramesh and Raja plan to bring the culprits to book.

 With Raja's permission, Ramesh masquerades as him for three days.
 Venkatachalam initially attempts to have him arrested for escaping, but fails after Raja's lover Rakkayi identifies him as Raja, and takes him.
-Venkatachalam approaches "Raja", not knowing it is Ramesh, and tells him about Vanaja's impending marriage to Chandran.
+Venkatachalam approaches "Raja", not knowing it is Ramesh, and tells him about Vanaja's impending marriage to his son Chandran.
 Ramesh rescues Vanaja from her forced marriage, tells her about Raja, how she and her father mistook him for Ramesh, and keeps her safe at his mother's house.
 Venkatachalam and Chandran suspect Vanaja.
 Ramesh marries Vanaja at his mother's request.
 At the end of three days, he returns to prison and switches places with Raja, who reunites with Rakkayi and tells her about Ramesh taking his place.
-Ramesh eventually attains bail, courtesy Vanaja.
+Ramesh eventually gets bail, courtesy Vanaja.

-Chandran later reveals himself and Venkatachalam as the murderers of Paranthaman, but Raja records the entire statement on tape; after Ramesh and Raja subdue Chandran and Venkatachalam's thugs, the tape is played in the court, and both killers are arrested.
+Chandran later reveals himself and Venkatachalam as the murderers of Paranthaman, but Raja records the entire statement on tape; after Ramesh and Raja subdue Chandran and Venkatachalam's thugs, the tape is played in court, and both killers are arrested.